nastarovia/github-slideshow/_posts/0000-01-02-nastarovia.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
-Use the left arrow to go back!
+"hay que trabajar a partir de lo que hay y no a pesar de lo que hay" arrow to go back!